UdeS-GRO/S4H2019-bro-bot/README.md

 ## Start the project
-All materials to acquired and all the necessary softfwares to download can be found in this Github wiki in the section **Getting started!!**
+All materials to acquired and all the necessary softwares to download can be found in this Github wiki in the section **Getting started!!**